destrofer/xmemcached/README.md

 Windows
 -------

+You can uninstall the service using GNU make by executing the command `make uninstall`.

-Assuming you have installed the service to `C:\Services\xmemcached\` you have to run following commands to uninstall the service:
+To manually uninstall the service you have to run following commands as an administrator (assuming you have installed the service to `C:\Services\`):

 	net stop xmemcached
-	c:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe /Uninstall /LogToConsole=true C:\Services\xmemcached\xmemcached.exe
+	c:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe /Uninstall /LogToConsole=true C:\Services\xmemcached.exe

+Either if you uninstall it using GNU make or manually you have to execute commands as an administrator.

 Linux
 -----

+You can uninstall the service using GNU make by executing the command `make uninstall`.

-Execute these commands to uninstall the service:
+Execute following commands to manually uninstall the service:

 	/etc/init.d/xmemcached stop
 	rm /etx/init.d/xmemcached